Description of the HTTP API

 delete_threat

-Action: Delete the file that contains the threat specified by the threat identifier—<threat ID>.
+Action: Delete the file containing the threat having the <threat ID> identifier.

 URI: /api/10.2/delete_threat/<threat ID>